Boost your broadband access by combining xDSL/HFC & 4G/5G

 However, you should be aware that nowadays, there is a real risk of leaks of personal data.

-In the event of an accidental or malicious leak, and in accordance with the General Data Protection Regulation (GDPR), tessares undertakes to notify the problem directly to the Data Protection Authority.
+In the event of an accidental or malicious leak, and in accordance with the General Data Protection Regulation (GDPR), Tessares will notify the Data Protection Authority.

 The General Data Protection Regulation (GDPR), which is effective since May 2018 in Belgium, stipulates that when using your personal data, you have certain rights at any time: